aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/30-prerequisites/30-install-puppet/200-installing.md

 {{< figure src="/puppet_codebuild_complete.png" height="400" width="900">}}

 {{% notice note%}}
-Factory is now installed in your Account, let's verify the Resources that have been deployed.
+Factory is now installed in your Account, let's verify the resources that have been deployed.
 {{% /notice %}}